SEE ALL REVIEWS & COMMENTS

 John enjoys sharing Ayurveda within the context of his Catholic roots, and finds Ayurveda gives him an opportunity to participate in the healing mission of the Church.
 Jesus expressed God's love by feeding and healing the sick.
 That kindness is the fundamental ministry of Ayurveda as well.
 Outside of work, John enjoys spending time with his wife and 6 kids, and pursuing his love of theology, philosophy, and language.

-Questions, Comments & Impressions of 'is frozen food okay?'?Is there something you'd like to know about 'is frozen food okay?'?
+Questions, Comments & Impressions of 'is frozen food okay?'?Is there something else you'd like to know about 'is frozen food okay?'?

 (5.00 out of 5 stars) 1 rating, 8 likesSign in to review this article